mint-cash/mintcash-bindings/packages/bindings/README.md

-# Classic bindings
+# Mintcash bindings

-The bindings library for Terra Classic to interact with the chain
+The bindings library for Mintcash contract to interact with the chain